ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/07-rbac-vm-cli-rg.md

 ## 3. Assign RBAC roles

-We assign each group the correct Azure built-in role at the proper scope.
+I assign each group the correct Azure built-in role at the proper scope.

 ## 3.1 HR Department – Contributor on vm-cli-rg